Clyde N. Baker Jr.

-Clyde N. Baker Jr. is an American geotechnical engineer who has received awards for his work to design advanced foundations supporting tall structures.
+Clyde N. Baker Jr. (May 6, 1930 – August 26, 2022) was an American geotechnical engineer who received awards for his work to design advanced foundations supporting tall structures.
 He was elected a member of the National Academy of Engineering in 2004.
 In 2008, he received the Award of Excellence from Engineering News-Record (formerly the Man of the Year award).

 Personal life

 Baker was born in Flushing, New York on May 6, 1930 to general surgeon Clyde N. Baker Sr and Muriel Esty Baker.
 As a young man, he earned a pilot's license by the age of sixteen and also suffered from rheumatoid arthritis.
 He and his wife Jeanette have three children, six grandchildren and five great-grandchildren.
 Baker met his wife Jeanette on a blind date in 1949 and they married in 1955.
 Baker became a Quaker in 1957 and his faith is seen as part of his even temperament as an engineer.
 Baker enjoys running and completed 40 marathons in his life, finishing his last at age 70.

+Baker died on August 26, 2022, at the age of 92.